DoDAO-io/dodao-rust-course/generated/summaries/collections.md

   * trim `str.trim()`: trim a string

  **HashMap**
+- HashMap stores a mapping of keys to value.
 - The type HashMap<K, V> stores a mapping of keys of type K to values of type V
 - Mapping from key K to value V is done using hashing that determines how these values are placed in memory.
 - Keys in hashMap can be of any type but all the kes should be of same type, similarly all the values should also be of same type.